mathieu-rossignol/docker-spark-yarn-cluster/README.md

 ## docker-spark-yarn-cluster
 This application allows to deploy multi-nodes hadoop cluster with spark 2.3.2 on yarn.
+It also includes a solr cloud cluster if for instance you need to deploy a spark application using solr data.

 ## Setup
 - Clone the repo